What are Derivatives?

 The credit crisis and derivatives

-The 2008 credit crisis was a confirmation of the words of Warren.
-Many American derivatives assumed that the price of real estate would always go up.
+The 2008 credit crisis was a confirmation of Warren's words.
+Many American derivatives assumed that the price of real estate would always rise.
 When this turned out not to be the case, the owners of these derivatives had to be bailed out with government aid ("too big to fail").
 The Oscar-winning documentary film "Inside Job" tells the story of the 2008 financial crisis from its prelude to its consequences.
 Perfectly watchable and compellingly told.

-Large investors (including banks, governments, pension funds and other financial institutions) quickly caught on to this game and so they continued to speculate, because they would be bailed out by the government anyway when things went wrong again and, after all, investing in derivatives can make a lot of money when things go well.
+Major investors (including banks, governments, pension funds and other financial institutions) quickly caught on to this game and so they continued to speculate, because they would be bailed out by the government anyway when things went wrong again and investing in derivatives can make a lot of money when things go well.
 It came down to this: when things go well we are rich, when things go wrong the taxpayer pays.
-It could not go on like this.
+It couldn't go on like this.

-Dijsselbloem, the Dutch ex-minister of finance, tried after the credit crisis to restrict the trade and possession of derivatives for government agencies, but the danger of the dominoes when investing in derivatives is still lurking in other sectors (e.g., pension funds).
+Dijsselbloem, the ex-finance minister, tried to curb the trading and holding of derivatives for government agencies after the credit crisis, but the danger of dominoes when investing in derivatives still lurks in other sectors (e.g., pension funds).

-Coarse estimates of the total value of derivatives speak of between 10 and 20 times the total GDP of the entire world.
+Coarse estimates of the total value of derivatives speak of between ten and twenty times total GDP throughout the world.
 A value of 1.2 million billion euros is often mentioned, but this is already outdated.
-In figures, this is 1,200,000,000,000,000,000.
+In figures, this is 1,200,000,000,000,000.
 One does not have to be Warren Buffett to understand that this must go wrong yet again.
 The derivatives time bomb is ticking.
-Who knows what is left on the clock?
+Who knows how much is left on the clock?

 Test your knowledge